This Teriyaki Pork Tenderloin recipe uses a simple and healthy marinade to turn out a very tender and flavorful meat.

 - 2 teaspoons minced garlic

 - 1/4 teaspoon red pepper flakes

-- 1 1/4 pounds pork tenderloin, trimmed of all visible fat and silverskin
+- 1¼ pounds pork tenderloin, fat trimmed and silverskin removed

-- Combine all marinade ingredients in a small bowl, stirring until sugar dissolves.
+- Combine all of the marinade ingredients in a small bowl, stirring until sugar dissolves.

 - Put teriyaki marinade and pork in a sealable plastic zip bag.
 Seal the bag and marinate the pork in the refrigerator, turning once, for at least 30 minutes or up to 4 hours.

 - Preheat the broiler.
 Remove the pork from the marinade and discard the marinade.
-Place pork on roasting pan and broil until an instant-read meat thermometer inserted into the thickest part registers 155 degrees F., about 15 minutes, turning once.
+Place pork on roasting pan and broil until an instant-read meat thermometer inserted into the thickest part registers 145 degrees F., about 15 minutes, turning once.
 Let rest for 10 minutes before slicing.
 Alternately, you can roast it in the oven.
 Bake for 20 minutes in 400 degree oven.

-- If you're preparing this recipe as GLUTEN FREE, just be sure to use a brand of soy sauce that is designated as GF.
+- If you are preparing this recipe as GLUTEN FREE, just be sure to use a brand of soy sauce that is known to be GF.